 - Many people are chatting more and for longer on messaging and video call platforms; so, take it at a pace you are comfortable with.
 And, if anyone makes you feel uncomfortable or behaves inappropriately always let the dating service know..

 - As always, we encourage users to stay within the dating service messaging system as this provides a safer environment.
 If you are using alternative means of contact during this time, try to keep some contact within the dating service.

 And honesty is always best!
 If you’re not feeling like staying in touch with someone as you don’t feel a connection, let them know.
 Don’t joke about having virus or other health symptoms as a reason for not chatting or eventually meeting.

 Our words of caution

 Meeting and socialising online is not the same as doing so in person.
-Services work to keep fraudsters away, to make sure there are no under-age users and to spell out the behaviours expected and the behaviours that are not acceptable.
+Services work to keep fraudsters and their fake profiles away, to make sure there are no under-age users and to spell out the behaviours expected and the behaviours that are not acceptable.
 If anyone makes you feel uncomfortable or you are concerned about behaviour, then please report this to the dating service.

 But users always need to be alert to those who are not who they claim to be and who are after your money, not your company.
 The ODA advice to users on safety is simple: